 - Multiply by 100: 30%.

 So the price increased by 30%.
-The critical rule here is that the denominator is the original value, not the new value.
-That is the error most people make when percentage-change questions feel inconsistent.
+The denominator is the original value, not the new value.

 Percentage change vs percentage difference

-Use percentage difference when you are comparing two results, two measurements, or two options and neither one is clearly the “before” value.
-Use percentage change when one is clearly the original and the other is the updated result.
+Use percentage difference when you compare two results, measurements, or options and neither one is clearly the “before” value.
+Use percentage change when one value is clearly original and the other is the updated result.

 How to reverse a percentage

-Reverse percentage problems show up in discounts, tax-inclusive amounts, markups, and recovered original prices.
-The pattern is simple: if a final value already includes a percentage increase or decrease, divide by the relevant multiplier to go backward.
+Reverse percentage problems appear in discounts, tax-inclusive amounts, markups, and original-price questions.
+If a final value already includes a percentage increase or decrease, divide by the relevant multiplier to go backward.

 Example: an item costs 72 after a 20% discount.
 That means 72 is 80% of the original price.